Trust & clarity

 How mistakes become training

-After review, ChessIQ can generate training positions from your own game history.
-The current puzzle lanes separate missed opportunities from blunders/major mistakes so practice stays targeted.
+After review, ChessIQ can generate training positions from your own game history when candidate positions pass the save checks.
+The current lanes separate missed opportunities from blunders/major mistakes so practice stays targeted.

-Puzzle priority is adaptive and local-state-driven (attempt history, repeats, due timing, and recurrence), so weak spots can resurface until they stabilize.
+Puzzle priority uses local attempt history, repeats, due timing, and recurrence, so weak spots can come back until they stabilize.

 Where analysis runs and where data lives